livingearth-system/livingearth-system.github.io/index.md

 -%}
 {%-
 include contribute.liquid
-title="Join Livingearth"
-heading="How to contribute"
+title="Living Earth - an open resource"
-subheading="Living Earth is an open resource that allows individuals, groups, organisations and countries/regions to better understand how to plan the restoration of landscapes through knowledge of the past.
-Living Earth also provides a structure that facilitates collaboration in the planning of landscapes and realisation of goals and ambitions." button="Learn more" url="/learning-hub/" link_url="/contact/" image="/assets/img/contribute.jpg"
+heading="How your can contribute" subheading="Living Earth allows individuals, groups, organisations and countries/regions to develop, access and/or use resources associated with Earth observations in land management and policy for economic, societal and environmental benefit. " button="Learn more" url="/learning-hub/" link_url="/contact/" image="/assets/img/contribute.jpg"